Joeemor/Joeemor/README.md

 - 👋 Hi, I’m @Joeemor
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning JavaScript

 - 💞️ I’m looking to collaborate on any frontend job.
 - 📫 How to reach me @joeemor or IG and Twitter.